SVillajos/Mixed-messages/README.md

 * JavaScript
 * Node.js
+* HTML + CSS

 ## Features

 The program is based on three arrays: person, weapon and room.
-After assigning a random number to each one, it will log a random message to the console with the following structure: "It was ${person} in ${room} with the ${weapon}".
+After assigning a random number to each one, it will log a random message to the console.

 ## Setup